Damilare28/LEMP-STACK/LEMP STACK PROJECT/LEMP STACK.md

    Open a web browser of your choice and try to access following url

-   http://<"Public ip address">:80-- "In place of the <Public-IP-Address> Use the public ip address on the instance page"
+   http://<"Public ip address">:80-- "In place of the 'Public-IP-Address' Use the public ip address on the instance page"

    Note: If the page is displayed, then the web server is now correctly installed and accessible through your firewall.
 ![10](https://github.com/user-attachments/assets/1568cae4-8bcc-4918-9d01-3f9354ac1127)